Overview for Voice-enabling Your App and Content

 - Channel Change: For apps that offer live TV functionality, customers can switch between channels through utterances such as "Alexa, tune to <app name>".

-Integrating a video skill into your Fire TV app makes it easier for customers to discover and play your content.
+Integrating the Video Skills Kit (VSK) into your Fire TV app makes it easier for customers to discover and play your content.

 Media Session API

-If you don't have the bandwidth or resources to implement a video skill, or if your planned implementation is some months into the future, you can voice-enable the media playback controls in your app using the Media Session API.
+If you don't have the bandwidth or resources to implement the VSK, or if your planned implementation is some months into the future, you can voice-enable the media playback controls in your app using the Media Session API.
 Media Session is an Android API that allows streaming applications to receive media commands, and it's the recommended best practice for handling events from remote controls, Bluetooth, ADB, the Fire TV companion app, and more.

 Integrating Media Session allows customers to say commands such as "Play," "Pause," "Rewind," etc, during media playback.
 These commands work in both near field and far field devices.
-Media Session won't let users perform the more advanced voice controls described in the Video Skill API, where you can launch apps, search for content, and more through voice.
+Media Session won't let users perform the more advanced voice controls described in the Video Skills Kit, where you can launch apps, search for content, and more through voice.
 Media Session integration just voice-enables the playback controls.

 If you've already implemented Media Session in your app (most developers have), there's little to no extra work to voice-enable Media Session.
 You just add a special Alexa permission to your app manifest.
 Full details are available here: Voice-enabling Transport Controls with MediaSession API.